In your community

 We believe that putting customers at the heart of everything we do is essential in planning, delivering and improving our services.
 By getting involved and voicing your opinions you can help to make a real difference to your community.

-Whether you want to invest a couple of hours on a one-off basis or commit to something more long term, there will be something to suit you.
+We have a number of local groups where you can meet new friends and enjoy shared interests.
+Or you might have some free time and would like to volunteer and support others in your local area.
+Whether you want to invest a couple of hours on a one-off basis or commit to something more long-term, there will be something to suit you.

 Take part in surveys and feedback